Johneriksson88/BeatBuddies/README.md

 ### Import errors

-After working on the post pasge for a while I suddenly got this error in the browser console:
+After working on the post page for a while I suddenly got this error in the browser console:

 > react_router_dom_cjs_react_router_dom_min**WEBPACK*IMPORTED_MODULE_3***default(...) is not a function